Road safety during flooding and fire

 - look out for landslides as many roadsides will have exposed layers of rocks and soil that could slip.

-Bushfires can happen in Queensland between late July and February.
 To stay safe on the road around bushfires:

 If you are caught in the path of a bushfire:

-- close all vents and windows.
+- Shut all the vents and air-conditioning off.